-Nam e Date
+Name Date

-Depa rtment Chair
+Department Chair

-Annu perfo nal Activities Report, stude rmance in my department, mentary is honest and accur nt course ratings, my own pe and other information I have he faculty member, the Faculty ersonal observations of faculty e obtained.
-I hereby attest that this edge, and that all opinions and e attributed to their sources.
+The following commentary is based on conversations with the faculty member, the Faculty Annual Activities Report, student course ratings, my own personal observations of faculty performance in my department, and other information I have obtained.
+I hereby attest that this commentary is honest and accurate to the best of my knowledge, and that all opinions and judgments can be substantiated and are either my own or are attributed to their sources.

-Signa ture of Chair
+Signature of Chair

-I. Commentary on teaching g
+I. Commentary on teaching

 II.
-Commentary on profess ional activity
+Commentary on professional activity

 III.
 Commentary on service

 IV.
 Summary statement

-subm ission to the dean (Faculty which my department chair he Handbook §6.2.1.3).
-I (do_garding this evaluation to the
+I acknowledge this evaluation, which my department chair has discussed with me prior to its submission to the dean (Faculty Handbook §6.2.1.3).
+I (do / do not ) intend to write a letter of exception (§6.2.3.1) regarding this evaluation to the dean for my file.

-Facu Ity Member's Signature
+Faculty Member's Signature